In this post

 The electrodes must be moistened in order to capture the electrical signal.
 When we are practicing sports and sweating, we don't need to do anything special to capture the data correctly; but it is for the same reason that it is advisable to wet them when we are going to start training, or we may have problems on cold and dry days.

-So electrodes capture electrical signals, but how do they get to our device?
-Through the transmitter, which is that “pill” we put in the band.
+Therefore, the electrodes pick up the electrical signals, but how do they reach our device?
+Through the transmitter, which is that "tablet" that we place in the band.

 Inside that pill are the electronic components that transmit the signal to the watch, bike computer or mobile phone (usually via ANT+ or Bluetooth).
 But also the chip that processes the signal it receives from the electrodes and turns it into information that we can understand.